 - Call us on 0800 121 8899

-- Ask us or look at the display in any branch (please check our opening hours first)
+- Ask us or look at the display in any branch

 - You’ll be able to keep saving and your account number won’t change.
 You’ll also have the option to take some or all of your money out or close your new account.
 We’ll send you a reminder and full details of the options available to you at least 14 days before the account transfers.
 If you take no action your account will become an Easy Access Saver (7)